 Buying a quarterly maintenance plan will cost you about $365 to $700.
 This is a good choice if you have an older system that you are trying to keep working.
 The expert will come out once a quarter to clean and check on all of the parts of your system, voltage regulation, and inspect for leaks or corrosion.
 This plan also includes discounts for repairs and replacements and priority scheduling.

-Although the maintenance call will handle a variety of tasks, a few things should be done regularly to keep your system running clean and clear of dirt, debris, and other contaminants and make certain the unit isn't working harder than it should.
+You can spend anywhere from $25 to $1,000 on HVAC service, depending on the task being performed.
+Although the maintenance call will handle various tasks, a few things should be done regularly to keep your system running clean and clear of dirt, debris, and other contaminants and ensure the unit is not working harder than it should.
+Unless otherwise specified by your contractor, these various maintenance tasks are generally charged as separate costs.
 Homeowners can request further preventative measures to ensure that their home is comfortable and safe.

 |Drain Line Cleaning||$75 - $200|